 Amellia Tamanaha has enjoyed competing at a national and international level for both BJP Physical Culture and Rhythmic Gymnastics; she has won titles in both sports.
 A dancer since age 2, Amellia is trained in classical ballet, jazz and contemporary dance.

-Amellia is a Rhythmic Gymnastics coach at The Hills Rhythmic Gymnastics Centre and is currently studying Psychology and Business at the University of New South Wales; she also holds a number of accreditations from Gymnastics Australia, including an Advanced Coaching Certificate.
+Amellia is a Rhythmic Gymnastics coach at Ravenswood School for Girls and has completed an Bachelor of Psychology and Business at the University of New South Wales; she also holds a number of accreditations from Gymnastics Australia, including an Advanced Coaching Certificate.